killianpzk/killianpzk/README.md

-# Hi there, I'm Killian 💻📈
+# Hello there, I'm Killian 💻📈

 **Bridging Macro-Finance, Econometrics, and Data Science.**